Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

 Invoke PyROS
 ^^^^^^^^^^^^^^^^^
-We can now use PyROS to solve the model robustly by invoking the :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` method of the PyROS solver object:
+We now use PyROS to solve the model to robust optimality by invoking the :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` method of the PyROS solver object: